Category: egret

 ‘Bye-bye Birdies!

 Traffic has resumed on the Atlantic flyway as fall migration begins.
 The songbirds have been gone for a few weeks now — the blackbirds, marsh wrens, and kingbirds have all left the watersides, leaving only tree sparrows behind.
 The osprey nests are empty, and just the hardiest egrets and herons remain, stalking the waters of Montezuma for fish and frogs.
-And there are … Read More ‘Bye-bye Birdies!
+And there are a … Read More ‘Bye-bye Birdies!

 Recent Comments